-Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Conservation Living Ensure any development meets the requirements of: Upon subdivision of the parent title, native vegetation to be retained is Area - the Officer NVPP; and to be included in one lot. - the bushfire management provisions set out in Section 4.5.11.
-Development of up to 3 dwellings on Lot 5 PS321195 is permitted, provided that: - all dwellings are located in the south-west corner of the site; - each dwelling is located on a separate lot; and - native vegetation to be retained is located in a lot that contains a dwelling.
+SSUR Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Conservation Living Ensure any development meets the requirements of: Upon subdivision of the parent title, native vegetation to be retained is Area - the Officer NVPP; and to be included in one lot. the bushfire management provisions set out in Section 4.5.11.
+Development of up to 3 dwellings on Lot 5 PS321195 is permitted, provided that: all dwellings are located in the south-west corner of the site; - each dwelling is located on a separate lot; and native vegetation to be retained is located in a lot that contains a dwelling.
 A single dwelling is permitted on Lot 2 PS327845.
-Development of up to 4 dwellings on Lot 2a PS517997 is permitted, provided that: - each dwelling is located on a separate lot; and - native vegetation to be retained is located in a lot that contains a dwelling.
-Subdivision and Use o f Land Aged Care Facilities/ Retirement villages or residential aged care facilities are to be: The design of retirement villages are not to compromise the Retirement Villages - located within an activity centre; or permeability and accessibility of neighbourhoods, particularly for - within 400 metres of an activity centre and public transport node. pedestrians.
-Safe pedestrian access to the nearest activity centre is to be provided, requiring the developer to deliver pedestrian crossing infrastructure external to the development to the Existing dwellings satisfaction of the responsible authority. • Where: Existing aweilings an existing dwelling is located in an area other than Environmental Residential on Plan 8; and - the existing lot is greater than 2500 square metres; subdivision of the existing lot must not create a lot of more than 1500 square metres to contain the existing dwelling.
-School sites Where land shown as a school in Plan 5 is proposed to be developed for residential (development for residential purposes) purposes, the density of housing on the land is be determined in the context of: residentiai purposes) - adjoining land use, including: proximity to a designated Neighbourhood Convenience Centre; proximity to a local park of 8,000 square metres or more. housing densities identified for adjacent sites (refer Plan 8) or established through subdivision of adjacent sites.
+Development of up to 4 dwellings on Lot 2a PS517997 is permitted, provided that: each dwelling is located on a separate lot; and native vegetation to be retained is located in a lot that contains a dwelling.
+Subdivision and Use o f Land Aged Care Facilities/ Retirement villages or residential aged care facilities are to be: The design of retirement villages are not to compromise the Retirement Villages located within an activity centre; or permeability and accessibility of neighbourhoods, particularly for within 400 metres of an activity centre and public transport node. pedestrians.
+Safe pedestrian access to the nearest activity centre is to be provided, requiring the developer to deliver pedestrian crossing infrastructure external to the development to the e Existing dwellings satisfaction of the responsible authority.
+Where: Existing aweilings an existing dwelling is located in an area other than Environmental Residential on Plan 8; and the existing lot is greater than 2500 square metres; subdivision of the existing lot must not create a lot of more than 1500 square metres to contain the existing dwelling.
+School sites (development for Where land shown as a school in Plan 5 is proposed to be developed for residential purposes, the density of housing on the land is be determined in the context of: residential purposes) - adjoining land use, including: proximity to a designated Neighbourhood Convenience Centre; proximity to a designated Neighbodhlood Convenience Centre, proximity to a local park of 8,000 square metres or more. housing densities identified for adjacent sites (refer Plan 8) or established through nousing densities identified for adjacent sites (refer Plan 6) or established through subdivision of adjacent sites.